fielddaylab/thermovr/README.md

 ## Build Steps

 * Clone
-* Install Correct unity version (w/ Android Build Support)
+* Install correct unity version (w/ Android Build Support)
 * Switch to the "develop" branch for active development
 * Open project in Unity
 * Navigate to Edit -> Project Settings -> Editor -> Unity Remote.
 If "Device" is set to "None", set it to "Any Android Device".